KULeuven-Diepenbeek/appdev-course/content/android/intents.md

 }
 ```

 Aha, now we're getting somewhere!
 Upon further inspection, `TakePicture` (not the preview one) puts extra data into the intent to capture the whole output.
 Note the first generic type of the extended class: `Void`.
 So that is where that `Void` comes from in or `lateinit var pictureActivityResult`: other embedded activity result contracts will likely have other result types (`OpenDocument` has `String[]`, for instance).
 These details are provided for you, make use of them.

+Note that because of the implicit intent, handling the camera is left to **another app** which is already has permissions to access the camera.
+Therefore, we do NOT need an explicit `<uses-permission android:name="android.permission.CAMERA" />` entry in our manifest, but it's still important to _advertise_ we do use the camera with a `<uses-feature/>` tag.
+See the [security by design chapter](/android/security) for more information.

 {{% notice note %}}
 You'll learn the most while digging through the source code of the API itself while hacking your way through the code---and _not_ by just reading this page.
 Do not be afraid to press `CTRL+B` (Go To Declaration) in Android Studio!
 If you still have no idea what's going on, then `developer.android.com` is your best friend.